rickb777/runtemplate/BUILTIN.md

 The threadsafe collections and non-threadsafe collections are generally not intended to be used together directly, although it is possible to transfer content from either collections of one category to collections of the other category.

 If you want to mix both categories, you will need to generate the output code with different prefixes or in different packages.
-To set a prefix, pass `Prefix=Abc` or simiilar to `runtemplate`.
+To set a prefix, pass `Prefix=Abc` or similar to `runtemplate`.
 To do the latter, specify different directories for the generated code via `-output`.

 ## General Flags